San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- In away games, Arizona is 4-0 against the spread, and 4-0 overall.
+- Arizona is 4-0 overall, and unbeaten against the spread, on the road.

-- On the road, the Cardinals are unbeaten ATS (1-0) as 1.5-point underdogs or more.
+- The Cardinals are unbeaten ATS (1-0) as 2.5-point underdogs or more away from home.

-- In four road games this year, Arizona has hit the over twice.
+- Arizona has gone over the total twice in four road games this season.

 Powered by Data Skrive.